-Objective: Support First Nations to reclaim legal jurisdiction for child welfare for Indigenous peoples in British Columbia, ensuring Indigenous rights and culturally safe interventions, with government funding for collective healing from colonization, recognizing family advocates as essential roles, removing social workers from child protection authority, and improving the complaint process of these bodies.
+Objective: Support First Nations to reclaim legal jurisdiction for Child Wellbeing for Indigenous peoples in British Columbia, ensuring Indigenous rights and culturally safe interventions, with government funding for collective healing from colonization, recognizing family advocates as essential roles, removing social workers from child protection authority, and improving the complaint process of these bodies.

-Band Designated Representative Support Team: BCFNJC, with support from BC and Canada, will develop a team to provide support to communities aimed at developing Band Designated Representative (BDR) capacity through:

-- The provision of training through on-the-job, in-community, for new BDRs to support navigation of the colonial legal system while upholding relevant First Nation's jurisdiction.
-Additional regular and ad hoc consultations available as needed. - Support in applying for and securing the available BDR funding and any necessary capacity building. - Attend as 'agent,' the team will have the ability to deploy services to attend to court or alternative measures proceedings as an agent to represent the First Nation's wishes in the matter.

-Jurisdiction Support: BCFNJC, with support from BC and Canada, will develop a support role to assist Nations in pursuing jurisdiction under federal legislation.
-The role will support:

-- Securing funding to build capacity for communities and support roles to fulfill requirements when submitting requests for jurisdiction over child and youth family protection. - Work with the Indigenous Child Welfare Director for the purpose of advancing communities' jurisdiction over child and family services. - Support First Nations to develop community specific, traditional, and cultural laws and practices to guide their child and family work. - Ensure there is sustainable long-term funding for nations to continue to provide services and support aligning with their child and family work. - Support in the development of interim agreements such as coordination agreements, as a pathway to jurisdiction, and a manner to reinforce First

-Nations inherent rights while limiting involvement and trauma of child welfare process.
+- A. Band Designated Representative Support Team: BCFNJC, with support from BC and Canada, will develop a team to provide support to communities aimed at developing Band Designated Representative (BDR) capacity through: - Training: Supporting the capacity building and long-term sustainability of a community-appointed Band Designated Representative.
+Beyond formal training, ongoing mentorship and on-the-job support will be available, along with virtual access for continued consultation and guidance.17 - Support in applying for and securing the available BDR funding and any necessary capacity building. - Attend as 'agent,' the team will have the ability to deploy services to attend to court or alternative measures proceedings as an agent to represent the First Nation's wishes in the matter. - B. Jurisdiction Support: BCFNJC, with support from BC and Canada, will develop a support role to assist Nations in pursuing jurisdiction under federal legislation.
+The role will support: - Securing funding to build capacity for communities and support roles to fulfill requirements when submitting requests for jurisdiction over child and youth family protection. - Work with the Indigenous Child-Wellbeing Director for the purpose of advancing communities' jurisdiction over child and family services. - Support First Nations to develop community specific, traditional, and cultural laws and practices to guide their child and family work. - Ensure there is sustainable long-term funding for Nations to continue to provide services and support aligning with their child and family work. - Support in the development of interim agreements such as coordination agreements, as a pathway to jurisdiction, and a manner to reinforce First Nations inherent rights while limiting involvement and trauma of Child Wellbeing process.
 Examples of this interim work could be: